 “Voter decisions on some ballot measures may affect the state’s budget position,” Jason Sisney, budget director for Assembly Speaker Robert Rivas, said in an Oct.
 22 Substack post.
 “Accordingly, little of the revenue gains identified so far are likely to boost the state budget bottom line.”

-Nationally, real GDP grew 3 percent in the second quarter after increasing by 1.6 percent in the first three months of the year, the report said.
+Nationally, real GDP grew 3 percent in the second quarter after increasing by 1.6 percent in the first three months of the year, the report states.

 Inflation nationwide dropped slightly in September to 2.4 percent—the lowest level recorded since February 2021, according to the finance department.